Saint Mary's won 30 games for the first time in program history and finished with an 18-2 home record.

-Postgame Quotes From Head Coach Randy Bennett, Calvin Hermanson And Jordan Ford
+Postgame Quotes From Head Coach Randy Bennett, Calvin Hermanson and Emmett Naar

-Postgame Quotes From Head Coach Randy Bennett, Calvin Hermanson And Jordan Ford
+Postgame Quotes With Head Coach Randy Bennett, Jordan Ford and Evan Fitzner

 Saint Mary's vs. Texas on Saturday, Jan.
 5, 2008, in Austin, Texas.
 (AP Photos)